Landiie/landie.github.io/src/sammi-extensions/sando.md

   "date": "2023-05-15",
   "title": "Sando",
-  "description": "A Library to make extension developer's lives easier!", "version": "2.8.1",
+  "description": "A Library to make extension developer's lives easier!", "version": "2.8.2",
   "versionSummaryHeader": "Custom chromium based windows! system dialogs! standalone helper app!", "versionSummaryBody": "So many cool things to make a rich developer experience!
-Also fixed a lot of bugs related to installations", "tags": ["product", "sammiExtension"],
+Also fixed a lot of bugs related to installations.
+HOTFIX 2 doesnt take ages to load anymore at the expense of storage space", "tags": ["product", "sammiExtension"],
   "price": "FREE",
   "permalink": "/shop/sammi-extensions/sando/",